 I have always had a passion for writing and it is indeed my career.
 This blog allows me to indulge in a few of my passions like writing, exercising, and cooking.
 My blog is about getting fit, staying fit, eating right, and hitting the beach!
 Since I can't hit the beach as often as I'd like, it's mostly about fitness, food, and my life

 I never thought of myself as particularly athletic.
-I also never realized how active I truly was until I realized how inactive some are.
+I also never recognized how active I truly was until I realized how inactive some are.
 I guess I have always taken activity for granted.
-I started off in gymnastics.
-I was horrible at it.
-I am a big chicken.
-My dear friend took ballet and convinced me to take a class.
-This was in the 5th grade.
-I was the oldest girl in the beginner ballet class mind you.
-Oh, and the fact that I am painfully shy did not bode well for this experience.
-However, from the moment I placed my hand on that , I was in love with ballet.
+I started off in gymnastics, which was definitely not my talent.
+In the 5th grade, my dear friend took ballet and convinced me to take a class.
+From the moment I placed my hand on that I was in love with ballet.

 I simply loved ever single thing about ballet.
 I loved that it was very scheduled and uniform.
-We all wore buns, black leotards, pink tights, pink shoes.
-Each class was structured the same way.
-But more than anything, I loved the way I felt when the music filled the room and moved.
+I loved the way I felt when the music filled the room and moved.
 I was no longer shy and reserved and scared.
 I took ballet, and even taught, for well over 20 years.
 Eventually, it started to become more and more difficult to find advanced adult classes that could fit into a full-time work schedule.
-For the longest time, I simply took the advanced and pre-professional classes with the teenagers.
-But after a while, dancing with kids makes you feel very secluded.

 Not dancing meant that I needed to find another outlet.
 I was never an athlete; I have asthma and could never run more than half a mile.
 But I started to take medication daily and was able to build up my endurance.
-My husband belonged to a gym so I ended up going along and walking on the treadmill.
-Slowly I began to add in bouts of running until I was able to easily run 3 miles.
+I started walking on the treadmill then incorporated run/walk intervals until I was able to easily run 3 miles.
 My sister also introduced me to workout DVDs.
 I bought myself an aerobic step and some hand weights.

-Now I run - 5 half marathons down - bike, do kickboxing, and lift weights as.
+Now I run - 8 half marathons down - bike, do kickboxing, and lift weights.
 I love how empowering running can be and how lifting weights can totally reshape the body.
-I love how it makes me feel strong.
-I am very petite and have always hated people assuming I just didn't eat.
-I don't want to be called skinny.
-I want to be called strong.
-My goal is to share my passion and hopefully inspire others.
+My goal is to share my passion for fitness and hopefully inspire others.

-I am also passionate about food.
+I am passionate about food.
 I am vegetarian and love to cook and try out new recipes.
 I know that there are so many misconceptions out there about what being vegetarian or means.
 One goal is to show that just because a recipe is vegetarian or vegan, doesn't mean that a meat-eater won't enjoy it.
-It's far more than lettuce, sprouts, and tofu.
-I also take pride in trying to eat as healthy as possible to fuel my body for my workouts, that doesn't mean I don't enjoy a nice slice of pizza.
+I take pride in trying to eat as healthy as possible to fuel my body for my workouts, that doesn't mean I don't enjoy a nice slice of pizza.
 Balance is key.

 Email me at Heather [at] wtbfitness.com

-Learn more about personal training and running coach plans at WTBFitness.com
+Learn more about personalized fitness and running coach plans at WTBFitness.com